-- appropriate land use and mix of uses
+- o appropriate land use and mix of uses

-- sustainable growth management
+- o sustainable growth management

 - o to integrate transit and have vibrant Transit Villages (Transit Oriented Developments -TODs) at each of the MARTA stations with mixed-income housing and jobs to housing match

-- o create a town center with a strong sense of place - o to be a sustainable community mobility and livability integrated with green infrastructure - o offer cultural and recreational facilities and activities - o civic realm with way finding and art works
+- o enhance walkable and pedestrian friendly environments - o create a town center with a strong sense of place - o to be a sustainable community mobility and livability integrated with green infrastructure

+- o offer cultural and recreational facilities and activities - o civic realm with way finding and art works

-- o to create well connected pedestrian, bike, shuttle, transit modes to and between various uses, nodes and neighborhoods - o to create well connected greenways, parks and open space systems that enhances the natural terrain - o to integrate waterways, lakes and ponds which are green assets to be used and leveraged - o easy and convenient access to transit - reduce transportation demand - enable appropriate 'complete streets - Stakeholder participation and support - Collaborative partnerships with private and public sector to implement the vision - Retrofitting the edge city to an urban center - To be a successful model for other suburban communities to emulate
+- to create a well connected pedestrian, bike, shuttle, transit modes to and between various uses, nodes and neighborhoods. - o to create well connected greenways, parks and open space systems that enhances the natural terrain - to integrate waterways, lakes and ponds which are green assets to be used and leveraged. - o easy and convenient access to transit - o transportation demand reduction - o enable appropriate 'complete streets' - Stakeholder participation and support - Collaborative partnerships with private and public sector to implement the vision - Retrofitting the edge city to an urban center - To be a successful model for other suburban communities to emulate